Improve Your GA4 Reporting with BigQuery Sessionized Tables

 In my opinion, Google Analytics (GA4) reporting methodologies—such as the built-in GA4 Reports and Explorations—are still in their infancy, with continued development and improvement plans hopefully in the works.
 Even though GA4 reporting solutions are available now through the administration pages, they will face limitations when it comes to highly customized reports that reach beyond traditional capabilities.
 In my book, BigQuery wins for having the most accurate data and the best range of options for event-level flexibility.

 Bridging the Gap: How to Make GA4’s Event-Centric Data Work for You

 It’s easy to recognize that the mandated change to GA4 is a difficult one.
-As GA4 data becomes available, it’s logical for us to want to build reports similar to those used for previous analysis.
+As Google Analytics 4 data becomes available, it’s logical for us to want to build reports similar to those used for previous analysis.
 And perhaps not surprisingly, our clients want to continue to view dashboards and metrics that they’re familiar with after working with Universal Analytics data for so many years.

 Out of the gate, GA4 data is completely event-centric—not session-centric.
 Universal Analytics did a lot of great aggregation for us, and even applied default user attribution rules; but simply connecting Data Studio to GA4 data and expecting similar reporting data is a lot to ask.

 As I attempted to construct such reports during my experimentation, I realized I wanted an already transformed table that mapped the data I needed using the raw event-structured GA4 data.
 It would be ideal to see a schema focused around sessions, as is prevalent in the majority of existing Universal Analytics reports.
 Unfortunately, GA4 data in this structure is currently not readily available via BigQuery.

 My “Aha” Moment: Transforming GA4 Event Data into Session Data with Looker